guettli/lets-fix-json/README.md

 ## Why?

-Roughly five years ago, in the year 2014 I though: JSON is just a temporary solution.
-Its wide spread usage will decrease like XML is mostly gone today.
-I though [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) is the future, since it supports more data types and is faster.
+Roughly five years ago, in the year 2014 I thought: JSON is just a temporary solution.
+Its wide spread usage will decrease like XML.
+XML is mostly gone today.
+I thought [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) is the future, since it supports more data types and is faster.

 But the StackOveflow TagTrend makes it clear.
 JSON won't disapear and protobuf won't be widespread soon:

 [TagTrend JSON and alternatives](http://sotagtrends.com/?tags=protocol-buffers+json+grpc+bson+xml+yaml+messagepack+cbor+msgpack+xdr):

 ![TagTrend JSON and alternatives](tag-trend-json-and-alternatives.png)

+This means we need to do upgrades in small steps.

 ## Long term goal: pluggable data types